jagracey/PhantomScript/README.md

 ```

 # How to catch this in our code?
+Vim by default provides pretty good support for detecting unprintable/zero-width characters- though not perfectly.
+There are also a few plugins for various IDEs to highlight confusable characters.

+For those who do not use Vim, you can use Grep & Cat:

 1.  **Catch invisible characters:**
 ```bash
 cat  --show-nonprinting tests.js | grep 'M-'